 The answer depends on how your hearing loss developed initially.
 Generally, hearing does diminish with age.

 The answer depends on how well you take care of your hearing aids at home, your body chemistry, how much you perspire, how much cerumen (ear wax) you produce, and other factors.
-As a general rule though, we recommend quarterly checks and cleanings.
+As a general rule though, we recommend bi-annual checks and cleanings.

 A hearing aid can last many years if it’s taken care of properly.
 The frequency with which people replace their hearing devices often depends on advancements in technology.
 If a new hearing device that would help you hear even better came on the market five years from now, wouldn’t you want to upgrade?